kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tools.md

-Trail Sense is composed of a number of tools that are designed for hiking, backpacking, camping, and geocaching.
+Ocean Sense is composed of a number of tools that are designed for hiking, backpacking, camping, and geocaching.

 ## Bottom navigation
 The Navigation, Weather (if available), and Astronomy tools are available in the bottom navigation bar.
 These tools are also available in the tool list.